What Is B2B SaaS? Guide for Modern Businesses

 5. Low-Code and No-Code SaaS Platforms

 Using low-code and no-code platforms, companies help their users create processes without much tech knowledge.
-This helps to make innovation and digital change happen quicker.
+This helps to make innovation and digital change happen quickly.

 6. Increased Security and Compliance Capabilities